Unified Capacity Limit of Non-coherent Wideband Fading Channels: Introduction and Related Work

 The rest of this paper is organized as follows.
-We present in Sec.~\ref{sec:model} the system model that is essential to prove our main results.
-Our unified results on wideband limit are presented in Sec.~\ref{sec:Bdlimit}, and the properties of the polynomial characterization are investigated in Sec.~\ref{sec:polynomial}.
-Conclusions are in \ref{sec:conclusion}.
+We introduce the system model in Sec.~\ref{sec:model} and present our unified analysis of wideband non-coherent channel in Sec.~\ref{sec:Bdlimit}.
+We describe our non-coherent polynomial approximation to coherent capacity, and discuss its relation with literature in Sec.~\ref{sec:polynomial}.
+Finally our conclusions are in Sec.~\ref{sec:conclusion}.